drfuzzyness/virtua-chat-obsanarchy/README.md

 2. A browser tab will open to `https://www.twitch.tv/login?client_id=....`.
 Log into Twitch using your production Twitch account, and authorize yourself against your app.

+You're good to go!
+The login credential is now saved to your user's Appdata folder and will be reused.
+After some time, the token will need to be refreshed, which will automatically cause a browser window to open.

 ## Development

 1. Install Python [`^3.12`](https://www.python.org/downloads/release/python-3128/) from https://www.python.org/
 2. Install `poetry@^2.0.1`  https://python-poetry.org/docs/#installing-with-the-official-installer
+    - Follow the steps at the end of the installer's output to add `POETRY` to your `PATH`!
 3. Clone this repository
 4. Install project dependencies with `poetry install`